About Girl Scouts

 The Girl Scout Leadership Experience is designed to challenge and prepare girls for their future.

 The Girl Scout Leadership Experience can change the way girls see the world and their place in it.
 Girls learn the importance of personal responsibility, the value of goal setting, the spirit of teamwork, and the thrill of accomplishment.
-The program is based on the Girl Scout Promise and Law and four fundamental goals that encourage girls to:

 Through a working partnership with adult leaders and advisors, Girl Scouts encourages girls to develop qualities of responsible citizenship, cross-cultural understanding, service to the community and to her own religion, as well as positive interaction with her family and friends.
 These are used to lay a foundation for responsible action as women.